izytronic/minerva/README.md

 Minerva is an easy to use wireless intrusion and hazard alart detection system.

 ## Motivation
 I started with minerva cause I'm interested in electronics, 3D-printing and realizing new projects.
-So I design the cases for the sensors, write the firmware for the sensors and the software for the mainframe.
+So I design the cases for the sensors, the PCB layouts, write the firmware for the sensors and the software for the mainframe.

 The system will be remote-controlled and -of course- easy to use and install.
 Later I want to add some home-control functions like heating, power control etc.